About Georgia VOAD

 Organizations should contact GA VOAD to coordinate volunteer efforts and teams arriving to the state.

-Do not send or bring unsolicited donations.
+Please do not send or bring unsolicited donations.
 Unsolicited donations create a challenge of storage and sorting when focus is needed on response and recovery.

 Where can I make a monetary donation?